 This course is an introduction to green electrical system design.
 Topics will include photovoltaic, low voltage systems, programmable motors, automated devices, and other energy saving installations.
 This course is intended for homeowners, designers, electricians and inspectors.

 This course provides preparation for the California General Contractor's License exam.
-Law subjects and trade subjects will be studied through lectures and practice exams.
+Contractors State Licensing Law subjects, requirements, and responsibilities will be the focus.
 State licensing requires four years of construction experience or a combination of education and experience.

 This course is an introduction to real estate property inspection.
 Topics covered include: foundations, roofing, utility systems, common defects, building codes, business liability, and, industry licensing.
 This course is intended for individuals interested in buying property, property managers, property inspectors and those seeking a broad knowledge of construction.